-But covering celebrity affairs and nifty new placemats aren’t your only options if you’d like to write for magazines.
-Glossy newsstand publications are only a tiny fraction of the publications out there looking for writers.
+But covering parenting faux-pas and nifty new placemats aren’t your only options if you’d like to write for magazines.
+In fact, those glossies are only a tiny fraction of the publications out there looking for writers.

-If you’re interested in a corner of the magazine market that has less competition, higher rates, and a ton of prospective markets, consider trade magazine writing.
+Today we’re going to talk about a corner of the magazine market that has less competition, higher rates, and a ton of prospective markets: trade publications.

-These magazines can pay up to $1 per word or more.
+How much do trade magazines pay?
+Often up to $1 per word or more.
 And they don’t receive as many pitches from up-and-coming writers as some of the household names you see on the newsstand.

-You can pitch to magazines that cater to everyone from long-term care professionals to bowling alley managers to a wide array of other industry pros.
+Your opportunities range from publications that cater to long-term care professionals to bowling alley managers to a wide array of other industry pros.
 I’ve written about everything from mango merchandising to how golf course managers maintain their greens despite herds of elk wandering through.

 Who writes for trade publications?

 In some industries, you’ll need specialized, advanced knowledge to write for industry publications, but other fields are far more open to writers who don’t have advanced knowledge of the field.
-Be sure to read the publication’s guidelines to see if you have to be an industry expert before spending your time pitching.
+Be sure to read the publication’s guidelines to see if you have to be an industry expert before spending your time crafting a pitch.

-Linda Formichelli, cofounder of The Renegade Writer, has written for a wide variety of trade magazines over the years.
+Linda Formichelli, a freelance content writer who has also taught others how to earn money writing, has written for a wide variety of trade magazines over the years.
 Her trade clips include a pizza restaurant-owner publication, a magazine for credit-union executives, a publication for those who own in-plant print shops, and one that appeals to boat-related business owners.

 And keep in mind, many industry publications also run articles that aren’t specifically related to their fields.
 Many business, finance and law publications include short sections to appeal to a broader spectrum of interests, such as stories about travel and dining.